 Use your ruler and cut a strip 5" wide across the fabric.
 If your ruler is 5" wide, you can use the width of the ruler to cut the strip.
 Or, you can align the straight edge of your fabric along a line on the mat board and use the measurements on the mat board to cut the 5" strip.

 Be sure your ruler is straight when you are cutting by lining up the ruler with the numbers on both sides of the mat board.
 If you need more than one strip, cut all of the strips now.

 Take the strip you cut and align it on a line on the mat board again.
 Make sure your ruler is straight and cut off the selvage.

 Next, use your ruler to cut the 5" squares.
 I used a 6.5" square ruler to cut my squares.
-You can also use the long ruler to cut your squares.
-Just be sure to line up the edges of the fabric with lines on the ruler/mat board to make sure you are getting exactly 5" square.
+A long ruler can also be used to cut the squares.
+Just be sure to line up the edges of the fabric with lines on the ruler/mat board to make sure you are cutting exactly 5" square.